1000 E. University Ave

 Chuck Adams is from Astoria, Oregon.
 He has BA’s in Art & Design and English & Writing from Southern Oregon University.
 Since graduating in 2006, he has worked for three years as an arts and culture editor at the Eugene Weekly, led youth conservation crews for several seasons in the Pacific Northwest and North Dakota, coached high school cross country and track, taught English at a TV station in Ulaanbaatar, Mongolia, WWOOF’ed on a farm in New Zealand, and served as a Peace Corps volunteer for two years in Kaffa, “the birthplace of coffee,” in southwest Ethiopia.
 To date he has visited over 20 countries, poorly comprehends five different languages, and continues to seek international experiences that enrich his “American perspective,” even if that means bouts of amoebic dysentery.
 He has a strong passion for multimedia projects pertaining to landscape, memory, folklore and place, and hopes to research landscape preservation, narrative coordinates, and the folklore of far-flung Americans.
 Email: email@example.com

-Max Vande Vaarst is a proud first-year graduate student in American Studies.
-He has traveled 1,766 miles of I-80 roadway to come to Laramie from the great(est) state of New Jersey, with interim stops in Indiana and Colorado.
-He holds a BA in history and English from Purdue University and his primary academic passions include regional ethnography, spatial identity, Americana and the study of communal folk narrative.
+Maxine Vande Vaarst is a proud first-year graduate student in American Studies.
+She has traveled 1,766 miles of I-80 roadway to come to Laramie from the great(est) state of New Jersey, with interim stops in Indiana and Colorado.
+She holds a BA in history and English from Purdue University and her primary academic passions include cultural landscapes, regional ethnography, spatial identity, and the study of communal folk narrative.
 In addition to these classroom pursuits, Max is a writer of short fiction and the founding editor of the quarterly online arts journal Buffalo Almanack.
-He loves his football, his family and his fiancée, but maybe not in that order.
+She loves her football, her family and her wife, but maybe not in that order.
 Email: firstname.lastname@example.org

 Evan Townsend was born n' raised in Chattanooga, Tennessee and earned his BFA concentrating in sculpture from East Tennessee State University in 2011.
 Since then, he has lived in Maine, Vermont, New Hampshire, North Carolina, Montana, and now Wyoming!
 Through his travels, he worked with conservation corps, professional trail crews, and environmental education centers.
 Because of an interest in art, history, conservation, environmental education and service learning, Evan is pursuing a double MA in American Studies and Environment and Natural Resources.
 These interests have led him to exploring possibilities with the Wyoming Conservation Corps, environmental history, and investigating the American identity.
 When he is not reading and writing, Evan is off exploring the mountains, rivers, and canyons.
 Email: email@example.com